isabella232/community-authors/prisma-tutorials-style.md

 # Tutorial Style

-Prisma Articles seek to educate the reader above all.
+Prisma tutorials seek to educate the reader above all.
 In order to keep articles consistent across the site, we have developed a number of style, content, and formatting guidelines.
 A reader should be able to switch seamlessly between various Prisma tutorials and find the same characteristics, regardless of the author or topic.

 ### Detailed